Tinkerforge/doc/source/Hardware/Bricklets/Ambient_Light.rst

-If you then connect the Brick to the PC over USB, you should see a tab named "Ambient Light Bricklet" in the Brick Viewer after you pressed "connect", select it.
+If you then connect the Brick to the PC over USB, you should see a tab named "Ambient Light Bricklet" in the Brick Viewer after you pressed "connect".
+Select it.

-If everything went as expected you can now see the exact illuminance in lux, a graphical representation of the illuminance and a graph that shows the illuminance over time.
-A good test of the sensor is to darken the room and slowly move a flashlight over the sensor, the graph should then look approximately like in the screenshot below.
+If everything went as expected you can now see the illuminance in lux, a graphical representation of the illuminance and a graph that shows the illuminance over time.
+A good test for the sensor is to darken the room and slowly move a flashlight over the sensor, the graph should then look approximately as in the screenshot shown below.

 .. image:: /Images/Bricklets/bricklet_ambient_light_brickv.jpg
    :scale: 100 %